 These are viable and important features, but are shifting to Office 365.

 - collaboration.
 Since SharePoint was released, expectations for collaboration have changed.
-SharePoint excels for certain types of collaboration, particularly around document creation, but Microsoft is moving collaboration to Office 365 rather than in the confines of SharePoint.
-Microsoft also created a competitor to Slack called Microsoft Teams which is part of Office 365.
+SharePoint excels for certain types of collaboration, particularly around document creation, but Microsoft is moving collaboration to Office 365 and Teams in particular rather than in the context of SharePoint.

 - workflow.
 As I wrote elsewhere, Microsoft has revamped its workflow automation strategy with Microsoft Flow, Azure Logic Apps, and PowerApps, taking a less parochial strategy which includes integration with Dropbox, Twitter, Facebook, MailChimp and other products.

 - portal.
 When SharePoint was released, portals were a hot product category that has subsequently faded.
 Back then portals were a way to integrate data from multiple, heterogeneous sources into a single web page.
 Microsoft used a technology called web parts to accomplish this.
-Today Microsoft would like you to make Office 365 the center of your workday, arguably becoming a portal itself.
+Today Microsoft's portal product is Power Pages.

 - document storage.
 In response to DropBox, Microsoft created SkyDrive which was later renamed OneDrive.
 Free and paid storage plans are available, and OneDrive is included in Office 365.
 If you don't need version control or authoring features of SharePoint, OneDrive is more convenient.